12 healthy habits to adopt for a new year

-So I recommend you ask your doctor for a nutritional screening next time you visit, so you can find out where you’re deficient.
+So ask your doctor for a nutritional screening the next time you visit, so you can find out where you’re deficient.

 Speaking of doctors, who is yours?

-Ask your doctor—what am I doing wrong right now?
+To be sure you have the right doctor in your corner, ask yours—what am I doing wrong right now?
 And how should I change?

-One who brushes you off with medical jargon isn’t taking you seriously.
+If you get brushed off with medical jargon, your doctor isn’t taking you seriously.

 You want a doctor who will take you seriously, explain issues in a manner that doesn’t require a degree, and will give you all the information you need.